 My bedside tables are the Fred Side Table with Drawer from Scanteak.
 Their teak is really solid and I love it for the way I can store things in the gap as well as in the drawer.
 It also isn’t too long in width so I can fit one each on both sides of my bed.

 - Things to look out for: Don’t forget that there’s going to be an aircon piping that runs across your room, so plan for it properly.

 My aircon piping was build along the sides of my bed, so that the wall facing my bed would be left empty.
 This is so that in the future, I could have a projector or a TV built there.

 - Things to look out for: Build the aircon in a way that it blows length wise for better ventilation.

 This is the other side of my room!

 For my study table and chairs, I got the Zia Writing Desk in 120cm and Seattle Dining Chair from IUIGA.
 It’s a matching set and I love the colours and grains of the wood.
 It’s also sturdy and a practical size for me to do my work on.
 However, I do wish I got the 140cm one because now it doesn’t align with the build-in cabinet above my desk.

-I build in a LED strip light (also from Glowlights) below the cabinet to act as my study light (which helps me save space, since I don’t have to get a standing light).
-However, I do wish I got a multi-coloured LED light as mine is one colour and it is abit warm.
+My ID also suggested to build in a LED strip light (also from Glowlights) below the cabinet to act as my study light (which helps me save space, since I don’t have to get a standing light).
+However, I do recommend to get a white-coloured LED light as mine is abit warm.

 I also really wanted a standing mirror for my room for me to take mirror selfies/ OOTDs so I picked the Beech Wood Standing Mirror from IUIGA.
 The wood colour matches everything else too and the quality is sturdy too.
 I placed a small rack on the left to place my often used bags, and on the right is my Ikea MALM drawer in Oak (I got this long ago) to store the rest of my bottoms.